 Stevia is a no-calorie sweetener extracted from the stevia herb and it is not metabolized by the body.
 You can buy it in many forms, most popularly as a liquid or granulated.
 Like agave nectar, it is highly concentrated and very sweet.
 The problem is that taking stevia from its plant-based form to the form that is most often used on our tables and in our recipes requires a lot of processing.
 To do this, the stevia plant is turned into the compound Rebaudioside (RebA) and this is highly processed.
-However, you can grow the plant (my mom has in the past) and use the leaves in tea to sweeten or make your own extract of the leaves using alcohol.
+However, you can grow the plant and use the leaves in tea to sweeten or make your own extract of the leaves using alcohol.
 (Buy dried leaves in bulk here.)

 Brown Rice Syrup